IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 ### The only assumption

 The only assumption is 4.
 To me, it seems very obvious that an equation would become greater by existing in physical reality.
+Also, the ToE is the only mathematical entity that exists in physical reality.
+I mean, such a unique chance to exist physically among the infinite mathematical entities should obviously increase an entity's greatness.

 >“In philosophy, if you think the answer is obvious, you haven't understood the question.” [<a href="https://x.com/keithfrankish/status/462763402419777536" target="_blank">Twitter</a>]